Mildura: Media

 Local newspapers include the Sunraysia Daily, Mildura Midweek and Mildura Weekly.
-Online news sources include the Mildura Independent Star and River 1467 AM News.
-Local radio stations include ABC Local Radio (National), River 1467 AM (3ML) (Commercial), 97.9 Sun FM Sunraysia (Commercial), 99.5 Star FM (Commercial), and Hot FM (Community).
+Online news sources include the Mildura Independent Star, Rural Rebel Media (Independent) and River 1467 AM News.
+Local radio stations include ABC Mildura Swan Hill (National), River 1467 AM (3ML) (Commercial), 97.9 Sun FM Sunraysia (Commercial), 99.5 Star FM (Commercial), and Hot FM (Community).

-Local TV stations include ABC TV, SBS TV, Seven, WIN Television (9), Mildura Digital Television (10), 7two, 7mate, 7flix, 9Go!, 9Gem, 9Life, ABC TV Plus, ABC Kids, ABC Me, ABC News, SBS HD, SBS Viceland, SBS World Movies, SBS Food, NITV, SBS WorldWatch, 10 Bold and 10 Peach.
+Local TV stations include ABC TV, SBS TV, Seven, WIN Television (Nine), 7two, 7mate, 7flix, 7Bravo, 9Go!, 9Gem, 9Life, ABC HD, ABC Family, ABC Kids, ABC Entertains, ABC News, SBS HD, SBS Viceland, SBS World Movies, SBS Food, NITV and SBS WorldWatch.
+Network 10, 10 Bold Drama and 10 Peach Comedy channels were available in Mildura until MDT's closure in June 2024.

-Of the three main commercial networks, Seven News produces short local news and weather updates throughout the day, broadcast from its Canberra studios.
+One Of the two main commercial networks, Seven News produces short local news and weather updates throughout the day, broadcast from its Canberra studios.
 WIN Mildura produced half-hour WIN News bulletins for the Sunraysia region until May 2015.

 The Sunraysia region, including the city of Mildura, was the first region in Australia to switch off analogue TV broadcast in the implementation of the country's DTV transition process.
+It is also the first region in Australia to switch off a digital TV broadcast, with Mildura Digital Television ceasing operations after WIN and Seven decided to pull the plug due to the station running at a loss since its inception in 2006.
+MDV concluded operations on 30 June 2024, and the MDV license was handed back to the Australian Communications and Media Authority.
+Following the shutdown of MDV, the Australian Government made its Viewer Access Satellite Television (VAST) service available to all viewers in the Mildura/Sunraysia TV1 license area.

 Sport

-Mildura has nine Australian rules football teams competing in the Sunraysia Football League; Imperials, Mildura, South Mildura, Irymple, Robinvale-Euston, Wentworth, Merbein, Red Cliffs and Ouyen United.
+Mildura has three Australian rules football teams competing in the Sunraysia Football League; Imperials, Mildura and South Mildura, along with three other clubs nearby in Irymple, Merbein and Red Cliffs.
+Other clubs in the league are Ouyen United, Robinvale-Euston and Wentworth District.
 Mildura also have a junior football League ranging from age groups of under 10s to under 16s.

-Roller Derby is a growing sport in the region, with Mildura having its own league, the Mildura Roller Derby League, which participates in competitions around Victoria and, at least annually, holds a tournament in Mildura.
+The Sunraysia Cricket Association (SCA) operates its competition between October and March annually.
+The SCA consists of fifteen teams; original SCA teams Coomealla-Wentworth, Merbein, Irymple, Mildura East, Mildura Settlers, Mildura West, Nichols Point and Workers-Gol Gol.
+The newly established Mildura Royals (whose cricket team is based in Cardross) joined the association for the 2024/25 season, as well as former Red Cliffs Cricket Association teams Curlwaa, Fire Brigade (Red Cliffs), Nursery Ridge (Red Cliffs), Ouyen, Tempy, and South West (Red Cliffs).
+As of the end of the 2024/25 season, the SCA does not include ex-RCCA clubs Millewa, Robinvale-Euston or Cardross cricket clubs, who are in recess.